lavinagithub/catalyst-challenge/README.md

 #### Data is validated before insertion
 -  Name and surname field is be set to be capitalised e.g. from “john” to “John” before being inserted into DB
+- Leading and trailing spaces are removed from names
 - Emails are converted to lower case before being inserted into DB
 - The script validates the email address before inserting,  e.g. format “xxxx@asdf@asdf” is not a legal format).
 - In case that an email is invalid, no insert is made to database and an error message is reported to STDOUT.